Naloxone Awareness Campaign

 Messages and outreach to illegal drug users and their friends and family focused on making sure Naloxone was always on hand so an overdose death could be prevented.
 Illegal drug users were encouraged to “have the back” of someone in their group.
 For family members the message was similar – if your loved one is using-have Naloxone on hand.
 To the general public and anyone prescribed Naloxone, we framed Naloxone as something to use in case of emergency.
 Our goal was to normalize having Naloxone on hand, making it seem similar to having a fire extinguisher or using a life preserver.
 Our campaign efforts were unified with the common call-to-action “have it on hand” used as a URL, a hash tag, and in all communications.

-Interventions included the development of a website and mass distribution of tool kits containing posters, “Naloxone Available Here” static clings and patient information, to prescribers, dispensers, and all public health outlets.
+So far, the results are impressive.
+In a state-wide survey commissioned a few months after launch, 83.8% of Interventions included the development of a website and mass distribution of tool kits containing posters, “Naloxone Available Here” static clings and patient information, to prescribers, dispensers, and all public health outlets.
 We developed videos for broadcast and digital outreach and ran transit advertising on public buses in urban areas to ensure that our messages were reaching all facets of the community.
 The messaging was simple.
 “Most overdose deaths are preventable.
 Be Prepared.
 Have Naloxone on hand.”
 A recent evaluation of the campaign showed that 81% of the population is now aware of Naloxone, and 83% report it would be used to prevent an overdose.